 Hepatitis B infection is a condition where a person was infected by Hepatitis B virus (HBV), this virus commonly affect the liver.
-It can lead to complications like liver cirrhosis(scarring), chronic hepatitis ( liver inflammation) and even liver cancer which can eventually lead to death after many years.
+It can lead to complications like liver cirrhosis(scarring), chronic hepatitis ( liver inflammation) and even liver cancer which can eventually lead to premature death after many years.

 What Are The Symptoms Of Hepatitis B?